Implicit Bias Training

 APTA Maryland Implicit Bias Courses

-This course will explore racial and ethnic disparities in health status, health care, and physical therapy.
+This course explores racial and ethnic disparities in health status, health care, and physical therapy.
 It will also review social vulnerabilities from these inequities including substance use disorders to treat acute and chronic pain.

 This course was developed to meet the new implicit bias training requirement for Maryland health professionals.
 The goal was to develop a training for clinicians.
 Though the content was developed for physical therapy professionals, it is appropriate for any health occupation.
 This course was developed to fulfill the new requirement.

 - Discuss racial bias and discrimination as it relates to inequities in pain experiences and pain care for black and brown communities